Beaulieu Park railway station: History

 This station was built as part of Chelmsford's housing development.
 It also serves Springfield and Boreham, easing pressure at Chelmsford's main station.

-As part of Project Oval, contactless payments to and from the station will be accepted from 14 December 2025, along with several others.
+As part of Project Oval, contactless payments to and from the station was originally planned to be launched from 14 December 2025.
+This was delayed to 8 March 2026, alongside 19 other Greater Anglia stations, due to issues found during testing.